IMoonKeyBoy/Don-t-Forget-Too-Much-Towards-Machine-Unlearning-on-Feature-Level/README.md

 # Don’t Forget Too Much: Towards Machine Unlearning on Feature Level

-A Python implementation of [Don’t Forget Too Much: Towards Machine Unlearning on Feature Level] Any question you can contact my through post issues in this repository.
+This repository contains a Python implementation of [Don’t Forget Too Much: Towards Machine Unlearning on the Feature Level].
+If you have any questions, feel free to open an issue in the repository.

 ![overview.png](overview.png)